Clemapfel/jluna/docs/~manual.md

 (:name, :super, :parameters, :types, :instance, :layout, :size, :hash, :flags)
 ```

-Once fully unrolled, we have access to the properties necessary for introspect. `jluna` does this unrolling automatically, meaning all parametric types held by a `jluna::Type` proxy are fully specialized.
+Once fully unrolled, we have access to the properties necessary for introspect. jluna does this unrolling automatically, meaning all parametric types held by a `jluna::Type` proxy are fully specialized.
 We can fully specialize a type manually using the member function `.unroll()`.

 ---

 ## Usertypes

-So far, we were only able to box and unbox types that were already supported by `jluna`.
+So far, we were only able to box and unbox types that were already supported by jluna.
 While this list of types is broad, in more specialized applications it is sometimes necessary to define our own boxing/unboxing routines.
-Luckily, `jluna` offers an easy-to-use and safe interface for transferring arbitrary C++ types between states.
+Luckily, jluna offers an easy-to-use and safe interface for transferring arbitrary C++ types between states.
 This section will give guidance on how to use it.

 ### Usertype Interface